ewang58/ML-Fibre-Regression/README.md

 ## Description

 - In this project, a set of training data (~80%) set and testing data (~20%) are given.
-Each data contains a 2-dimensional label which denoting the cotton and the polyester content in the fabric respectively.
+Each data contains a 2-dimensional label which denotes the cotton and the polyester content in the fabric respectively.
 - We will build and train 5 different regression models to determine which models gives the best performance in terms of prediction error and efficiency.
 - We will use the mean absolute error (MAE) as our benchmark to compare each model.